-In the past 30 years or so, it’s become patently clear that an increasing number of men are experiencing testosterone deficiency (low T).
-In fact, recent research suggests that testosterone levels may decrease as rapidly as 2% annually after the age of 30.1 Further findings have shown that the prevalence of low T is as high as 38.7% in men ages 45 or older.2
+An increasing number of men are experiencing testosterone deficiency - a condition often referred to as "low T." Recent research suggests that testosterone levels may decrease as rapidly as 2% annually after the age of 30.1 Further findings have shown that the prevalence of low T is as high as 38.7% in men ages 45 or older.2

-Naturally, this has led to a surge in physicians (usually endocrinologists) prescribing a special type of treatment protocol called testosterone replacement therapy, known simply as TRT.
-Not only are we gaining a much better understanding of the importance of healthy testosterone levels for longevity and well-being, but doctors and trained specialists are now more aware of how to administer prescription testosterone in a safe and effective manner.
+Naturally, this has led to a surge in physicians, specifically endocrinologists, prescribing a special type of treatment protocol called testosterone replacement therapy (TRT).
+As research progresses, the medical and scientific communities are gaining a much clearer grasp of how testosterone levels influence longevity and well-being.
+Trained men's health physicians are now well-educated on how to administer prescription testosterone in a safe and effective manner.

 But what is TRT?
 How does TRT work?
 What are the benefits (and risks) of TRT?